David-Inkheart/platypus/README.md

 ## Features
 - Backend template using NodeJS, GraphQL, TypeScript, and PostgreSQL
-- Frontend template using React, TypeScript, NextJS,  and chakra-ui
+- Frontend template using React, TypeScript, NextJS, URQL graphql-Client and chakra-ui